Cat Boarding in a Facility vs Cat Sitting – Should I board my cat or get a cat sitter?

 What are the advantages of using a cat boarding facility?

-- Regulations around cat boarding facilities can vary from place to place and country to country.
-However in most cases, catteries have laws and standards that they have to meet in order to protect kitty clients.
+- Regulations around cat day care and boarding facilities can vary from place to place and country to country.
+However in most cases, they have laws and standards that they have to meet in order to protect kitty clients.

 - Because catteries are regulated and are usually run by experienced carers; they should know what to do in an emergency.